Accenture/openathon-2019-react/labs/lab-01/README.md

 1. Create a new `index.scss` file in `scr/assets/styles` to include thee generic styles for your application.

-2. Run `npm sass:watch` in your terminal.
+2. Run `npm run sass:watch` in your terminal.

 3. Add the following rules to your `index.scss`: